manteapi/hokusai/README.md

 ------
 *manteapi*

-How to compile library and examples
+How to compile/run examples
 ------------------------------------
+    cd examples
     mkdir build
     cd build
     cmake ..
     make
+    ./dambreak

 To do...soon...
 ---------------